Mkl789/holbertonschool-higher_level_programming/python-if_else_loops_functions/README.md

 # 3-print_alphabt.py -> Task 3: When I was having that alphabet soup, I never thought that it would pay off
 # 4-print_hexa.py -> Task 4: Hexadecimal printing
 # 5-print_comb2.py -> Task 5: 00..99
+# 6-print_comb3.py -> Task 6: Inventing is a combination of brains and materials.
+The more brains you use, the less material you need